Middle School Science Teacher

-- Instructs students in the proper use and care of scientific equipment, chemicals, and plant and animal life as needed.
+- Instructs students in the proper use and care of scientific equipment, chemicals, and plant and animal life.

 - Conducts ongoing assessment of student learning and progress, and modifies instructional methods to fit individual student's needs, including students with special needs; conducts individual and small group instruction as needed.

-- Maintains familiarity with district and Virginia State standardized tests for the purpose of adapting curriculum to maximize student achievement on such tests.
+- Maintains familiarity with district and Connecticut State standardized tests for the purpose of adapting curriculum to maximize student achievement on such tests.